jdjongh/eleventyone/src/site/index.md

 ### Microsoft Modern Workplace
 - Implementing modern workplace solutions for enhanced collaboration.
 - Utilizing Microsoft technologies to create a productive digital workplace.

-This comprehensive skill set reflects a versatile IT professional with a blend of leadership, strategic planning, and hands-on technical expertise.